Military mascot: Mercian Regiment

 The only record of a medal being presented to a Regimental Mascot was when Private Derby I of the 95th (Derbyshire) Regiment was awarded the Indian Service Medal with a clasp 'Central India' together with the rest of the Battalion on parade at Poona in 1862.
 He also fought 33 battles against other rams and was undefeated.

 When on parade, Private Derby wears a coat of scarlet with Lincoln green and gold facings, the whole emblazoned with the Regiment's main Battle Honours.
 Also on his coat is to be found a replica of his India Mutiny Medal.
 In addition, he now wears the General Service Medal 1962 with the clasp Northern Ireland as he has been stationed there several times over the years.
 On his forehead is to be found a silver plate suitably embossed with the Regimental Cap Badge.
 A pair of silver protectors are fitted on the tips of his horns to protect the clothing of persons near him such as his handlers and visitors, of which he receives a great number each time he appears in public.

 Private Derby has two handlers from the Drums Platoon whose duty is to look after him at all times.
 The senior handler is called the "Ram Major" whilst the other one is the "Ram Orderly".
-They escort Private Derby when he is on parade by standing, one on each side of the goat and leading or controlling him with two white ornamental ropes that are attached to a leather collar.
+They escort Private Derby when he is on parade by standing, one on each side of the sheep and leading or controlling him with two white ornamental ropes that are attached to a leather collar.
 It is the responsibility of the Ram Major to prepare Private Derby for all parades and the other appearances which he makes.

 The predecessor ram, Private Derby XXVIII, died on 10 September 2008 of unknown cause at age four.
 He died in his residence at the barracks in Chilwell, Nottingham.
 He started his military service as a mascot in 2005.
 Private Derby, one of only nine mascots recognized by the Army, represented the Regiment on ceremonial duties for the past three years.
 The year that he died was the 150th anniversary of the ram mascot.

 The present mascot, Derby XXIX, was selected by the Duke of Devonshire from his Chatsworth Park estate in Derbyshire in September 2008 and was formally handed over to the Regiment during a ceremony at Chatsworth House on 15 January 2009.
 The head shepherd at Chatsworth House handed over the new Pte Derby to the regimental secretary of the Mercian Regiment.
 He is now residing at Chetwynd Barracks, Chilwell, Nottinghamshire.
 He is an excellent ram, both big and strong albeit with a pleasant nature and most importantly, handles well on parade.
 He was promoted to lance corporal during a Crimean War commemoration ceremony at the Nottingham Castle in April 2011.